ZincSoft/catnet-rfcs/rfc-6-ident-protocol-v0.md

 #### NOTE:
 IDENT can over be carried over ATP.

+### Step
+A number denoting which step the originating exchange is in.
+This is especially handy for protocols that require a handshake, think ATP; each step in the handshake gets it's own numeric idenitifier that is pushed into this spot.

 ### TRAMP ID
 Because IDENT is a TRAMP compatable protocol, a TRAMP ID needs to be sent so an appropriate